“Caminante, no hay puentes, se hace puentes al andar.”

 So, instead of asking you to focus on long-term goals, I’m going to ask you to focus on building a short-term Spanish-learning system.

-What you need to do is commit to a daily Spanish learning process.
+What you need to do is commit to learn Spanish on a daily basis.

-- To track and evaluate your progress over time.
+- Track and evaluate your progress over time.

 Organizing your time is one of the essential elements of regular, daily language learning.
 Always try to plan your learning sessions beforehand.